 In this section

-The water races exist to supply drinking water to stock animals and, in rare cases, to rural households.
+The water races exist to supply drinking water to stock animals across Selwyn District.

-Their secondary purposes are firefighting, irrigation and landscape/aesthetic.
+Water races have a secondary purpose of firefighting resources, irrigation and landscape/aesthetic.
 All properties with access to a water race are rated for stock water regardless of whether the water is used.

 Water Race Culverts